KOLAJ FEST NEW ORLEANS

 We are particularly interested in one’s experience as an artist: making art, showing art, selling art, identifying as an artist or a collagist, how the artist participates both in an art community and in society in general.
 We are interested in artists open to sharing how they navigate the art world.
 And we are interested in various approaches and strategies for collage making.
 This is by no means an exhaustive list.

-The deadline to submit is 16 March 2020.
+The early deadline is Sunday, 29 January 2023.
+The final deadline to submit is Sunday, 26 February 2023.
 Submissions will be reviewed on an ongoing basis.
-We will notify Submitters via email no later than 25 April 2020.
+We will notify Submitters via email no later than Friday, 31 March 2023.